 The First Four Weeks

 For the first four weeks of a puppy’s life, they can rely on their mother for milk.
 However, if you are taking care of a puppy without their mom then you can bottle feed or syringe feed your puppy milk.
-Veterinarians are able to advise the best type of milk for your puppy.
+Veteranarians are able to advise the best type of milk for your puppy.
 You should not use cow’s milk from your fridge, there are specific milk formulas for puppies to drink.
 Puppies should not be drinking adult dog formulas, there are specific ones for puppies.
 Drinking the wrong milk could upset their stomach or deplete their nutrients.
 Once you know which formula to use, you should feed them every few hours for the first two weeks.
 Their feedings can be less frequent as they get older until they eventually wean off milk.
-Another crucial key part of newborn puppy care is keeping them warm.
+Another crucial key part of newborn puppy care is ensuring they have a safe, puppy proof home.
+When they are young, it is essential to keep them warm.
 Your newborn puppy's environment should be kept at a temperature of 85-90° for the first 4 days of their life.
 After that the puppy’s external temperature can be reduced to 80° and by four weeks their temperature can be reduced to approximately 70°.
 Puppies who are with their mom and litter naturally stay warmer due to the body heat of one other.
 If your puppy is by themselves, a hot water bottle with a blanket around it or a heating pad is great for keeping your pup warm.
 Something to note the first few weeks is your puppy’s weight gain.
 Weight gain is a great indicator of if your puppy is consuming enough milk and being properly nourished.
 Puppies should double their birth weight in the first week of life.
 After that, it is important to monitor their weight on a weekly basis as they should still be gaining weight.
 The amount of weight varies per breed, but around 0.5 ounces per week for small breeds and 2.5lbs per week for larger breeds.
 If your puppy is not gaining weight you should bring him to the veterinarian for a check up to make sure they are healthy.

 Four to Eight Weeks